TheRealBenForce/thefutureforces.com/category/schedule.md

 ### Saturday, July 28th 2018
 * 3:00 PM - Hotel check-in.
-* 4:00 to 4:40 PM - Shuttles from the Marriot hotel to the ceremony venue.
+* 4:30 to 5:20 PM - Shuttles from the Marriot hotel to the ceremony venue.
-* 5:00 to 5:30 PM - Ceremony
+* 5:30 to 6:00 PM - Ceremony
-* 5:30 to 6:30 PM - Ceremony ends.
+* 6:30 to 7:30 PM - Ceremony ends.
 Ben and Jenn are married!
-Happy hour begins!
+Cocktail hour begins!
-* 6:30 to 10:00 PM - Drinks, dinner and dance party!
+* 7:30 to 10:30 PM - Drinks, dinner and dance party!
-* 10:00 to 10:30 PM - Shuttles back to the hotel.
+* 10:30 to 11:00 PM - Shuttles back to the hotel.
 * 11:00 to ??:??
 AM - Meet in the hotel lobby for the after party!

 ### Sunday, July 29th 2018